WailanTirajoh/dbviewer/README.md

 ## 🪵 Query Logging (Development Only)

 DBViewer includes a powerful SQL query logging system that captures and analyzes database queries.
 You can access this log through the `/dbviewer/logs` endpoint.

-For performance reason, active record query logging are **disabled** on non development environtment

 The logging system offers two storage backends: